36 Chowringhee Lane: Production

+Two major songs used in the film were 1960's "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini" by Brian Hyland and the 1964 version of "Silent Night" by Mary Martin.

 Reception

 When initially released, the film was appreciated by a niche audience but did not do well commercially.
 Describing it as a "total loss", Shashi Kapoor lamented that at places he had to hire the theatres himself to exhibit it.

 Critically, however, the film was very well received.
 It won the Best Direction award for Sen at the National Film Awards.
 Ashok Mehta's camera work was much appreciated.
 36 Chowringhee Lane was also entered in the first edition of the Manila International Film Festival, where it won the top prize.
 Scholar Wimal Dissanayake sees the film as a portrayal of the patriarchal social system: "The film portrays the plight of a lonely woman in a society that cares little for questions of female subjectivity and self-fulfillment."